 Why Do Babies Drool?

 Your baby goes through different stages of development as he or she grows.
 At about three to six months of age, your baby gets to a stage known as the oral-centric stage.
-At this stage, everything your baby handles goes to the mouth.
+At this stage, everything your baby handles goes to the mouth, including his or her hands.
 This is why you should be careful and keep a close watch around your baby.
 You should also ensure that toys and other things around your baby are kept as clean as possible.

 Drooling serves a number of functions.
 It helps to soften and moisten food in the mouth before swallowing.
 Saliva is important for digestion.
 It contains some enzymes that help in the digestion of carbohydrates.
 Drooling helps to perform this function by breaking down starch.
 It also helps your baby swallow and aids the digestion of food.
 Saliva is also important to wash away any food residue left in your baby’s mouth, and can also help to keep your baby’s oral cavity clean.